Erin’s Recipe Rundown

 Soft, warm pretzels are such a tasty and nostalgic comfort food.
-(If you grew up getting Auntie Anne’s or Wetzel’s Pretzels at the mall, you know what I’m talking about!)
+If you grew up getting pretzels at the mall, you know what I’m talking about!

-- Instant yeast: I like to use highly active, instant yeast for gluten-free baking.
-This recipe is unique in that boiling the pretzels activates the yeast so you don’t have to let it rise.
+- Yeast: I like to use instant yeast.
+This recipe is unique in that boiling the pretzels activates the yeast so you don’t have to take time to let the dough rise.

 - Whole Psyllium husk: It is important to use whole psyllium husks (not psyllium husk powder) to get the right homemade pretzel dough consistency.

-- Brown sugar: Brown sugar gives these pretzels an irresistible slight sweetness and depth of flavor.
+- Brown sugar: Brown sugar gives these pretzels an irresistible, yet mild sweetness and adds to the overall depth of flavor.

 How to Make Gluten-Free Soft Pretzels